eraygokgor/spotify-dashboard/readme.md

 ## Future Work
 - [ ] Add more features to the dashboard page as much as Spotify API data allows.
 - [ ] Improve the UI.
+- [ ] Fix the bug in the recently played on mobile.
 - [ ] Add more statistics to the dashboard page.
 - [ ] Create a public app which totally free and secure.